How Writing Prompts Build Writing Skills

 Writing Prompts as Standardized Test Practice

-Teachers also use writing prompts to help students prepare for standardized tests.
-Writing prompts are found on all standardized tests, from state writing assessments to national tests like ACT and SAT.
-Always age-appropriate, writing prompts on standardized tests often focus on contemporary social issues.
+Teachers also use prompts to help students prepare for standardized tests.
+They are found on all standardized tests, from state writing assessments to national tests like ACT and SAT.
+Age-appropriate writing prompts on standardized tests often focus on contemporary social issues.
 Keeping up with current events is good preparation, as is participating in discussion groups and reading both fiction and nonfiction books.

 Time4Writing Builds Fundamental Skills